rahatsaini/mudbath-coffee/README.md

 ## Running the app

-Run `npm run start` from the terminal.
+Run `npm run start` from the terminal. it will build and test and run the app.

 ## Read Write operations